 You can use the Task Progress report to track how much work the team has completed and how much remains.
 This report shows the distribution of active and closed Tasks over time.
-For information about how to access this report, see Excel Reports (Agile).
+For information about how to access this report, see Excel reports.

 You can view the Task Progress report from the Progress dashboard.
 You can access this dashboard only if your team project portal has been enabled and is provisioned to use Microsoft Office SharePoint Server 2007.
-For more information, see Access a Team Project Portal and Process Guidance.
+For more information, see Configure or redirect process guidance.

 To view the report, you must be assigned or belong to a group that has been assigned the Read permissions in SharePoint Products for the team project.